paigeweber13/fine-hardware-visualization/README.md

    things:
    - manual benchmark now counts read and write in each iteration (2 ops per iteration)
+   - found some related intrinsics:
+     - _mm256_stream_load_si256 reads non-temporally
+     - _mm256_stream_pd stores non-templorally
+     - streaming loads only seem to be supported with integer data for some reason
-   - found some related intrinsics: streamingread is a non-temporal read (so it goes into queue as LEAST-recently read thing instead of most-recently read thing)
+     - (non-temporal means it goes into queue as LEAST-recently read thing instead of most-recently read thing)
    - aligning memory is proving to be harder than aligning flops.
 Amount of memory reported as transferred by likwid changes each time.
 However, it also never exceeds the manually calculated amount